 Sector moratorium on BBVA mortgage and consumer loans

-What did the sector moratorium consist of?
+What does the Sector Moratorium consist of?

 Once the moratorium is over, the outstanding capital will have to be repaid to the Bank by way of payments that include both the capital and interest, which are recalculated based on the terms agreed in the Loan.
 The Bank provides a new repayment schedule for the remaining loan installments.

-What documentation was needed?
+What documentation is needed?

-The necessary documentation was:
+The necessary documentation is:

 - In the case of mortgage loans for a primary residence, the Code of Best Practices information document.

 - Amendment contract, lack of capital and extension of term.

 BBVA will give you simplified information on the terms and conditions of the loan, along with the proposed moratorium agreement.
 You must also sign these documents.

 When is the deadline for requesting the Sector Moratorium?